brson/the-end-of-unsafety/script.md

 to go yet.

 In this portion we'll talk first about some the challenges Rust faces, and some if its deficiencies.
-Then describe some of the near-term directions the project is taking, and finally speculate some about the more distant future of unsafety.
+Then we'll say a bit about the future direction of Rust, and the future of unsafety.

 ## CHAL